joe-conigliaro/v-algorand-sdk/README.md

  - You will choose a data directory when installing the default is `~/.algorand`
  - Start your node `goal node start -d ALGORAND_DATA_DIR`
  - Replace `algod_token` in example1.v with the contents of `ALGORAND_DATA_DIR/algod.token`
- - You may also change the destination address
+ - You may also change the destination address, amount to send (make sure its no more than 5 Algo) etc.
  - Clone this repo: `git clone https://github.com/joe-conigliaro/v-algorand-sdk algorand`
  - Symlink the algorand module to `~/.vmodules`: `ln -s /full/path/to/algorand/src/algorand ~/.vmodules/algorand`
  - Build custom v version to run demo (these changes are not in master yet, but will be soon after some fixes):